tyr-lang/test.conformance/Roadmap.md

 # Planned Features

 - [continuous] extended CT evaluation
+  * likely an unlimited endevour

 - [0.7] function templates
+  * planned from the beginning

 - [0.7] Forall-polymorphic generic template parameters at least for Object subtypes
+  * the last research question exected to be answered in the forseeable future

 - [0.7] Variant template arguments at least for Object subtypes
+  * required by some special types

+- [likely 0.7] Java-style varargs or CT HLists argument types; any varargs
+  * required to build some APIs
+  * any varargs should reflect C varargs

 - [likely 0.7] enum
+  * required for good C APIs

 - [likely soon] tagged union
+  * required for good C APIs

 - [likely soon] inline enum, inline type val (no RT representation)
+  * nice to have code quality feature

 - [0.7] switch type / switch enum
+  * must have for case handling
+  * like Visitors, it can reduce linear switching costs to constant time, but requires no Visitor base type to have been declared upfront

 - [0.7] warning free / category-specific tests
+  * increase precision of tests by reducing expected messages to certain categories
+  * most tests should not even create a warning; some should create a specific warning

 - [0.8] provable tests (CT evaluation + optimized to true)
+  * a lot of high performance abstractions should be optimized out by the compiler at least for base cases
+  * required to assert that certain properties depend only on compile time constants

 - [0.8] leak free tests
+  * most test should not cause memory leaks

 - [1.0] optional checking of unchecked conversions in tests
+  * unchecked conversions could be checked if the code generator would emit explicit checks
+  * these checks are expensive and, hence, not useful in production
+  * these checks can detect programming errors

 - [1.0] optional checking of unsound variance in tests, maybe also in production
+  * unsound variance could be checked if the code generator would emit explicit checks for parameter/field access
+  * these checks are expensive and, hence, usually not useful in production
+  * these checks can detect programming errors

 - [0.8] Exceptions, try-catch, try-finally
+  * Exceptions are a proven error propagation mechanism

 - [0.8] Fatal exceptions
-   * Every Java programmer likes catch blocks eating InterruptedExceptions.
-Not.

- - [likely 0.7] Java-style varargs or CT HLists argument types
+  * Some errors cannot be resolved and must result in orderly program termination

 - [1.0] Type unions and intersections
+  * Required for precise typing of e.g. if else or switch results

 - [1.0] initializer elaboration order checks (check that RT values are not used before initialization)
+  * Value initialization should be checked akin to entity initialization
+  * Note: this is more complex, because the global CFG has to be analyzed correctly
+  * Note: this can also be implemented as external checker

 - [1.0] global initializer / shutdown hooks
+  * Useful applications in IO and other ressource management e.g. shutdown of global connection pools, termination of child proceses on crash

 - [1.0] Project parameters, e.g. architecture
+  * Required for platform and architecture specific code

+- [1.0] Template type parameter inference
+  * nice to have productivity feature
+  * note: ambiguities to herbrand types must be investigated; may require new syntax for herbrand type access

 - [1.x] Self-hosting compiler
+  * must have display of productive usability

 - [1.x] Static memory and ressource management via MAY ownership
   * If the compiler could know that memory descopes, it should also free it
   * note: Rust is a MUST ownership system which is something completely different